Episode Transcript

 gets something about the size of a shoe box that

 looks like coffee grounds and doesn't smell.
-You know, the

-was like, Wow, this is something people really like.
+was like, wow, this is something people really like.
 The

 very next question said how much does this thing cost

-said like, okay, to make this profitable, we have to
+so like, okay, to make this profitable, we have to

-get the bomb from X to Y. And I just
+get the bomb from X to Y, and I just

-went through the thing and said like, yep, we can
+went through the thing and said, like, yep, we can

 do that.
 And in between the investing window of when